tiepdotme/redant-home/technology/ruby-on-rails.md

 title: Ruby on Rails
 subtitle: We’re Ruby on Rails Experts
 description: Red Ant is a leading, Australian based team of Ruby on Rails Developers.
 We’ve worked with hundreds of companies and startups to build out their Ruby on Rails apps.
+listing_description: 'Ruby on Rails is an open source development framework.
+Ruby on Rails helps developers create web applications quickly, much faster and more reliably.
+This saves time and money, and improves ongoing maintenance.
+We’re well known for our Ruby on Rails work - we’ve worked with hundreds of companies and startups to build out their Ruby on Rails apps.'
 slug: ruby-on-rails
 projects:
   - 12wbt